Ace-2504/Ace-rentals/README.md

 - **Templating**: EJS with ejs-mate
 - **Session Management**: express-session with connect-flash for messages
 - **Other**: method-override for PUT/DELETE, dotenv for environment variables

+## Functional Requirements

+- **User Authentication**: Signup, login, and logout with secure password handling using Passport.js.
+- **Property Listings**: Create, view, edit, and delete rental listings with details like title, description, price, location, and images.
+- **Image Uploads**: Upload and store images using Cloudinary for seamless media management.
+- **Geocoding**: Integrate Mapbox to convert location strings into map coordinates for better visualization.
+- **Reviews System**: Users can leave ratings and comments on listings, with author verification.
+- **Responsive UI**: Built with EJS templates and Bootstrap for a clean, mobile-friendly interface.
+- **Validation**: Server-side validation using Joi to ensure data integrity.

+## Non-Functional Requirements

+- **Securiity**: Server-side authorization only and HttpOnly session cookies
+- **Maintainability**: Clear folder structure, Centralized logic and Minimal duplication
+- **Reliability**: External service failures like Cloudinary do not break core flows and Errors handled consistently

 ## Repository Layout